Bank of America is one of the largest banks in the United States.

 The big difference-maker in this category is Bank of America’s physical branches.
 The three banks’ apps are similar enough not to make them worth worrying about during a comparison.

-In the end, the Bank of America Core Checking Account’s main draw is the option to visit a branch to talk to someone in person.
+In the end, the Bank of America Advantage Plus Banking Account’s main draw is the option to visit a branch to talk to someone in person.

 If you’re comfortable with technology and using an online bank, both and Ally Bank and Capital Oneoffer cheaper options with more convenient ATM options.